rich2025/Personal-Alert-Device/README_SOFTWARE.md

 5. Navigate to Device Manager and create a new emulated device (recommended: Medium Phone API 35)
    - OS Version must be Android 15.0 and above
 6. Begin the device emulator and the Personal Alert Device app will open automatically
+7. Retrieve the `google-services.json` file from `Personal-Alert-Device/app/google-services.json` and add it in the Project level app folder if not present already
+8. In Android Studio, navigate to the Gradle > Personal Alert Device > Tasks > android > signingReport to access the SHA-1 fingerprint associated with your device
+9. Add the SHA-1 finger to the app's certified fingerprints in Firebase > Project Overview > Project Settings > Your Apps

 ### Firmware